-Medicaid agency or the operating agency (if applica are readily available to Civib apon request t mough the

-Service Type: 1010).
+Service Type: ,

 Statutory Service

 Service:

 Respite

 Alternate Service Title (if any):

-^

 HCBS Taxonomy:

-Tiobs rudding.

 Category 1: Sub-Category 1:

-09 Caregiver Support ~ 09011 respite, out-of-home ~
+09 Caregiver Support 09011 respite, out-of-home

 Category 2: Sub-Category 2:

-09 Caregiver Support ~ 09012 respite, in-home V
+09 Caregiver Support 09012 respite, in-home

 Category 3: Sub-Category 3:

-~ \checkmark
+Service Definition (Scope):

 Category 4: Sub-Category 4:

+- п

-Respite services are direct services that are provided to supervise and support participants living in private homes on a shortterm basis for planned or emergency situations, giving the person(s) normally providing care a period of relief that may be scheduled or due to an emergency.
+Respite services are direct services that are provided to supervise and support participants living in private homes on a short-term basis for planned or emergency situations, giving the person(s) normally providing care a period of relief that may be scheduled or due to an emergency.
 Respite services do not cover the care provided to a minor child when the primary caregiver or legally responsible individual is absent due to work.

-In emergency situations, Respite services may be provided in a Licensed Community Home beyond the home's approved program capacity or in a non-waiver funded licensed residential setting or in a hotel when approved by ODP.
+In emergency situations, Respite services may be provided in a home licensed under 55 Pa.
+Code Chapters 6400, 6500, 3800 or 5310 beyond the home's approved program capacity (but not beyond the home's licensed capacity) or in a non-waiver funded licensed residential setting or in a hotel when approved by ODP.
 Settings considered non-waiver funded licensed residential settings include residential settings located on a campus or that are contiguous to other ODP-funded residential settings (settings that share one common party wall are not considered contiguous).
 This also includes settings enrolled on or after the effective date of the Chapter 6100 regulations that are located in any development or building where more than 25% of the apartments, condominiums or townhouses have waiver funded Residential Habilitation, Life Sharing or Supported Living being provided.